hebrides/Marcus/README.md

 # MEDITATIONS

-App for reading the Stoic texts.
+App for reading the ancient stoic texts.

 Uses AI for conversation component.